jimmyrocks/mapnik-vector-tile-converter/README.md

 # mapnik-vector-tile-converter

-This should convert Mapnik Vector Tile geometries to latlon.
+This converts Mapnik Vector Tile geometries to a list of latlon coordinates.

 ## Dependancies

 This code is written in NodeJS.
 To use it, you need to install:
 Protobuf.js: <https://github.com/dcodeIO/ProtoBuf.js/>

 ## Usage

 Look at the code example!

-## Code
+## Development

+### Run tests

+    mocha tests

 ### Director
-calls the appropriate functions (moveTo, lineTo and/or closePath as described in the Mapnik's vector_tile.proto) for a Mapnik Vector Tile geometry.
+Calls the appropriate functions (moveTo, lineTo and/or closePath as described in the Mapnik's vector\_tile.proto) for a Mapnik Vector Tile geometry.

 ### Builder
-returns the geometry of the tile (= relative coordinates) from MoveTo, LineTo and ClosePath commands
+Returns the geometry of the tile (= relative coordinates) from MoveTo, LineTo and ClosePath commands.

+### Converter
+Changes the geometry relative to the tile into a latlon geometry.